Jack Reacher: Never Go Back: Plot

 Reacher and Turner find Prudhomme in a derelict warehouse filled with drug addicts.
 Prudhomme is connected to Parasource, a private military company trying to cover up the murders.
 Reacher contacts Turner's friend, Captain Anthony Espin, to move him into custody, but they are ambushed by Parasource operatives and Prudhomme is killed, while Reacher rescues a wounded Espin.
 Parasource's CEO, General James Harkness, sends The Hunter to capture Samantha.

 Reacher, Turner, Espin and a team of MPs, acting on information from Prudhomme, intercept a shipment of weapons and confront Harkness and his men.
-Espin finds opium smuggled in the shipment and learn that Harkness framed Turner for the murders of the two soldiers.
+Espin finds opium smuggled in the shipment and learns that Harkness framed Turner for the murders of the two soldiers.
 Turner had been investigating Harkness' sale of weapons to insurgents and smuggling of opium into the US.
 The Hunter, the actual murderer, chases Sam with his team through New Orleans, hoping to lure Reacher into a confrontation.
 Reacher and Turner kill his henchmen and when The Hunter corners Sam on a rooftop she manages to escape.
 Reacher breaks The Hunter's arm, leg, and neck, in a fight before Reacher drops him off the rooftop.

 Following Harkness' arrest, Turner is reinstated to her command.
 Reacher meets Sam at a diner and she reveals the waitress who serves them is in fact her mother.
 Reacher cannot be her father, as neither had recognized the other.
 They reluctantly part and as he walks away he receives a text message from Sam asking, "Miss me yet?".
 He smiles as he sticks out his thumb to hitch a ride.

 Cast

-In addition, Lee Child, author of the Jack Reacher novel series, makes a brief appearance as a TSA agent.
+In addition, Lee Child, author of the Jack Reacher novel series, makes a brief cameo appearance as a TSA agent.